-In a new study published in the journal Obesity, 142 people who were overweight or obese logged their meals and held online group sessions about weight-loss strategies for six months.
+In a new study published in the journal Obesity, 142 people who had overweight or obesity logged their meals and held online group sessions about weight-loss strategies for six months.

 Researchers found it took just 15 minutes each day to log meals, and those who did so more frequently saw the most weight loss.